nhsconnect/gpconnect/pages/designprinciples/designprinciples_ig_principles.md

 - Any data marked as private/sealed/locked within the GP Patient record must not be shared outside the practice;   override/break seal capabilities will not be developed within the APIs for FoT

-- the HTML view will provide appropriate indication of withheld data
+- The HTML view will provide appropriate indication of withheld data

 - Audit requirements as defined in existing contractual frameworks as well as the NHS Digital Assurance Target Operating Model must be met by Provider and Consumer systems.